- Terminal Services

 Prior to that, a "torn tape" system was used where the messages were punched on to a tape and fed into dedicated machines for the different destinations.
 By the late 1970's, 70,000 flights were crossing the Atlantic annually.

 Up to the early 1950's, Shannon Volmet consisted of a broadcast of actual weather and forecasts for the following airports: Shannon, Dublin, Prestwick, Hurn (Bournemouth), Amsterdam and Brussels.
 The weather reports were received from the Meteorological Office in plain language and broadcast in Morse code.
 By 1960, it had become an all radiotelephony broadcast and the broadcasts were shared by the Radio Officers on duty.
 The number of airports and types of meteorological reports also increased in line with the changing needs of aviation.

 In the air/ground communications area, developments in technology have meant that High Frequency (HF) is no longer the sole means of ATC communications for aircraft crossing the Atlantic Ocean.
 Since 2001, operational trials of data-link communications using satellite have been underway.
 Currently, approximately 85% of aircraft transiting the Shanwick Oceanic Control Area use Automatic Dependent Surveillance (ADS) and Controller/Pilot Data Link Communications (CPDLC) for communications between pilot and controller.
-Despite these advances in technology, demand for HF voice continues to grow and in 2015, the Ballygirreen radio station handled in excess of 1.1 million messages from 442,645 aircraft
+Despite these advances in technology, demand for HF voice continues to grow and in 2017, the Ballygirreen radio station handled communication messages from in excess 500,000 aircraft.

-The busiest day ever in North Atlantic Communications was on 23rd June 2016 when 1,772 aircraft communicated with Shannon Aeradio, Ballygirreen.
+The busiest day ever for North Atlantic Communications was 23rd June 2016, when 1,772 aircraft communicated with Shannon Aeradio, Ballygirreen.